Skip to Content

 The plaza has much more space to walk now which should help with crowds for some of the future projects.

 Our favorite part of the entrance plaza is the renovated fountain at the end and in front of Spaceship Earth.
-The design of the acrylic pylons is almost identical to the old EPCOT Center fountain and will put a smile on the face of any classic fan of the park.
+The design of the acrylic pylons is almost identical to the old EPCOT Center fountain and should put a smile on the face of any classic fan of the park.

 concept art of Epcot remodel